East Asian woman sleeping peacefully on cream natural cotton twill pillow — clean airy bedroom, morning light

 How to Keep Your Hypoallergenic Pillow Working

 Choosing the right hypoallergenic pillow is the first step.
 Keeping it working requires consistent maintenance.
-Dr. John McDonnell, a pediatric immunologist at Cleveland Clinic, emphasizes that hypoallergenic bedding alone is insufficient without environmental controls.
+Cleveland Clinic confirms that hypoallergenic bedding alone is insufficient without environmental controls - the fill is only half the equation when a non-washed cover becomes the primary allergen surface within weeks.

 What: Set up a maintenance routine that keeps allergen levels below the threshold for symptom triggers.